3-K

 NYC Early Education Centers

-Applicants receive offers to 3-K programs at NYC Early Education Centers in the following order:
+Applicants receive offers to 3-K at NYC Early Education Centers in the following order:

 2. Children who will have siblings enrolled at the NYC Early Education Center